 Illinois Towns that Allow Backyard Chickens | Illinois Chickens Law

-• Yes, backyard chickens are allowed to keep in most Illinois areas however some areas don’t allow backyard chickens.
+• Yes, backyard chickens can be raised in most Illinois areas; however, some places don’t allow it.

-• Before considering backyard chickens in your area in Illinois it’s important to check your local government or zoning office to understand any laws or restrictions.
+• Before considering backyard chickens in your area in Illinois, it’s essential to check your local government or zoning office to understand any laws or restrictions.

 • In some Illinois areas, you need a permit to keep backyard chickens for personal use or as pets.

-Illinois Chicken Laws to Understand Before Keeping Backyard Chickens
+Illinois Chicken Laws – Understand Before Keeping Backyard Chickens in Illinois

-Residents of Illinois are required to obtain a permit for keeping backyard chickens in their backyard.
+Residents of Illinois are required to obtain a permit to keep chickens in their backyard.

 The application process includes submitting a plat of survey, which indicates the location of the chicken coop and its setbacks from property lines.

-It’s important to check your local government or zoning office to understand any laws or restrictions and for the most up-to-date information.
+It’s essential to check your local government or zoning office for the most up-to-date information and to understand any laws or restrictions.

 Below are some Laws and regulations for keeping backyard chickens in Illinois: